iTz-i-Soldier/django-deepl/README.md

 ### 2. `delete_backups`

 **Description**: Deletes backup files.
 By default, it removes all backups.
-If the `--keep_today` option is used, it will retain backups made today.

 **Usage**: